-Donald Trump’s Government Restricted DC National Guard Ahead Of Riots, Report Says
+Donald Trump's Government Restricted DC National Guard Ahead Of Riots, Report Says

 Donald Trump's administration restricted the powers of the Washington, D.C., National Guard ahead of the January 6 riots that followed the president's controversial rally, The Washington Post reported.

 According to the publication, the Pentagon restricted Maj.
-Gen. William J. Walker, the commanding general of the District of Columbia National Guard, ahead of trump’s Stop the Steal protest.
-This restriction allegedly prevented Walker from initiating an immediate roll-out of troops when he learned that rioters were about to breach the Capitol.
+Gen. William J. Walker, the commanding general of the District of Columbia National Guard, ahead of trump's Stop the Steal protest.
+This restriction allegedly prevented Walker from initiating an immediate rollout of troops when he learned that rioters were about to breach the Capitol.

 "All military commanders normally have immediate response authority to protect property, life, and in my case, federal functions — federal property and life," Walker said.
 "But in this instance I did not have that authority."

-The riots ultimately leave five people dead and sparked the second article of impeachment against Trump.
+The riots ultimately left five people dead and sparked the second article of impeachment against Trump.
 Notably, the military took hours to respond to the scene, and Walker was only notified of the need for backup until approximately 25 minutes before the Capitol was breached.

 According to The Washington Post, the restrictions placed on Walker had a significant impact on the response time to the incident.